MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

   - GPT-4.1 mini model replaced GPT-4o mini model.
 Existing prompts previously running on GPT-4o mini now run on GPT-4.1 mini, using same **Basic** rates.
   - GPT-4.1 model replaced GPT-4o and is in GA.
 Existing prompts previously running on GPT-4o now run on GPT-4.1, using same **Standard** rates.
   - o3 model replaced o1 model and is in GA.
 Existing prompts previously running on o1 now run on o3, using same **Premium** rates.
-- In August 2025, we've added GPT-5 chat (Paid Preview) and GPT-5 reasoning (Paid Preview) to the model selector.
+- In August 2025, we've added GPT-5 chat and GPT-5 reasoning to the model selector (preview).